iatechicken/ucbmids/README.md

     - ![final results](./W203/final.png)

 ## W205 Fundamentals of Data Engineering
+### Highlights
 - First introduction to the world of dockers, cloud services (GCP), data pipeline, query, transformation, and streaming

-- Final Project: Instrument an API server to catch and analyze events for a mobile gaming company
+### Final Project: Instrument an API server to catch and analyze events for a mobile gaming company

     - Each weekly assignments build up to the final project where we put it all together in a single data pipeline.
 Tools and packages leveraged in the final pipeline: